 The credit risk arising from loans granted to EDP Group companies is mitigated by the control that EDP - Energias de Portugal, S.A. has over the management of those companies.
-As at 31 December 2019 and 2018, all loans granted by EDP Finance B.V. had as counterparties companies controlled by EDP - Energias de Portugal, S.A.
+As at 31 December 2018 and 2017, all loans granted by EDP Finance B.V. had as counterparties companies controlled by EDP - Energias de Portugal, S.A.
 None of the amounts receivable from related parties are past due or impaired and repayments have been received regularly and on time historically.
-So, as per 31 December 2019 and 31 December 2018 no past due nor impairment triggers were identified with respect to loans issued to group companies.
-EDP - Energias de Portugal, S.A. is rated Baa3/BBB /BBB- by S&P (since August 2017 and affirmed in April 2019)/Moody's (since February 2015 and affirmed in April 2017)/Fitch (since August 2012 and affirmed in December 2018), reflecting a low credit risk.
+So, as per 31 December 2018 and 31 December 2017 no past due nor impairment triggers were identified with respect to loans issued to group companies.
+EDP - Energias de Portugal, S.A. is rated Baa3/BBB-/BBB- by Moody's/S&P/Fitch, reflecting a low credit risk.